kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

 _To find a job, Alice applies for as a candidate for a position at Acme Corp.
 To apply for a job at Acme Corp, Alice needs to include a verifiable copy of her transcript from Faber College (from where she graduated with her Bachelor's degree)._

 This use case describes the actors, roles, business processes, and artifacts (state) involved in Alice obtaining a verifiable copy of her transcript and apply for a job at Acme Corp.
-The following is a description the extends the overall process to include the:
+The following description extends the overall process to include the:
-- Recruiting and Hiring business process ([business collaboration](http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946044))
+- Recruiting and Hiring business process ([business collaboration](http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946044)), and
 - Issue transcript business process

 ![Scenario Intro 4](images/0.0&#32;Scenario&#32;Intro&#32;4.png)